TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 I was able to quickly connect to a support representative on live chat, and they were able to answer all of my basic questions.
-However, they seemed unable to address some of my more complex concerns.
+Unfortunately, they seemed unable to address some of my more complex concerns.

-Avast’s knowledge base is detailed and well-organized, so you should be able to find answers to most common questions there if you don’t want to chat or call.
+Avast’s knowledge base is detailed and well-organized, so you should be able to find answers to the most common questions there if you don’t want to chat or call.